-- Include a thorough investigation of the concern or allegation, and the wider context in which it may have occurred (as appropriate) - depending on the nature and seriousness of the alleged incident.
+- Include a thorough investigation of the concern or allegation, and the wider context in which it may have occurred (as appropriate) depending on the nature and seriousness of the alleged incident.
 (It may be appropriate for the police and/or children's social care to carry out this investigation). - Treat all pupils involved as being at potential risk while the pupil allegedly responsible for the abuse may pose a significant risk of harm to other pupils, they may also have considerable unmet needs and be at risk of harm themselves.

-- Take into account that the abuse may indicate wider safeguarding concerns for any of the pupil involved, and consider and address the effect of wider sociocultural contexts such as the child's/ children's peer group (both within and outside the academy); family; the academy environment; their experience(s) of crime and victimisation in the local community; and the pupil/pupils online presence. - 10.2 We will consider what changes may need to be made to these contexts to address the pupil/pupils needs and to mitigate risk, and the potential complexity of peer-on-peer abuse and of pupil's experiences, and consider the interplay between power, choice and consent.
+- Take into account that the abuse may indicate wider safeguarding concerns for any of the pupils involved, and consider and address the effect of wider sociocultural contexts such as the child's/ children's peer group (both within and outside the academy); family; the academy environment; their experience(s) of crime and victimisation in the local community; and the pupil/pupils online presence. - 10.2 We will consider what changes may need to be made to these contexts to address the pupil/pupils needs and to mitigate risk, and the potential complexity of peer-on-peer abuse and of pupil's experiences, and consider the interplay between power, choice and consent.
 While pupils may appear to be making choices, if those choices are limited, they are not consenting, the views of the pupil/pupils are affected. - 10.3 Unless it is considered unsafe to do so (for example, where a referral needs to be made immediately), the DSL/appropriate member of the safeguarding team will discuss the proposed action with the pupil/pupils and their parents/carers, and obtain consent to any referral before it is made where possible. - 10.4 We will manage the pupil's expectations about information sharing, and keep them and their parents informed of developments, where appropriate and safe to do so.
-It is particularly important to take into account the wishes of any pupil who has allegedly been abused, and to give that pupil as much control as is reasonably possible over decisions regarding how any investigation will be progressed and how they will be supported. - 10.5 We will ensure that a safeguarding response is in place for both the pupil who has allegedly experienced the abuse, and the pupil who has allegedly been responsible for it (and the additional sanctioning work may be required for the latter). - 10.6 What should you do if you suspect either that a child may be at risk of or experiencing abuse by their peer(s), or that a child may be at risk of abusing or may be abusing their peer(s)?
+It is particularly important to take into account the wishes of any pupil who has allegedly been harmed, and to give that pupil as much control as is reasonably possible over decisions regarding how any investigation will be progressed and how they will be supported. - 10.5 We will ensure that a safeguarding response is in place for both the pupil who has allegedly experienced the harm, and the pupil who has allegedly been responsible for it (and the additional sanctioning work may be required for the latter).

-If a colleague thinks for whatever reason that a pupil may be at risk of or experiencing abuse by their peer(s), or that a pupil may be at risk of abusing or may be abusing their peer(s), they should discuss the matter with their DSL as soon as possible to explain their concern and register a note of concern on the internal referral system CPOMS.
+What should you do if you suspect either that a child may be at risk of or experiencing abuse by their peer(s), or that a child may be at risk of abusing or may be abusing their peer(s)?